techdr1ve/DCS-FIREBALL/README.md

 ## REQUIREMENTS
 If using dedicated server:
 - MUST have A-4 installed on the server in saved games/server_name/Mods/aircraft/ folder.
-- MUST have the SAME A-4 version as the server in order to view the effect.
+- MUST have the SAME A-4 version client-side as server-side in order to view the effect.

 ## Script Variants
 Chose Script Variant Below (3 variants)